welbaz/p3/README.md

 # P3
-Probabilisitc PV Prediction for PV Systems
+Probabilisitc Prediction for PV systems on buildings